Brian Anderson (British boxer): Boxing

-Prison official
+Prison officer

 After retiring from boxing, Anderson became a referee and went on to train as a probation officer and study at Huddersfield Polytechnic, qualifying in 1988.
 He went on to work in the Prison Service as the country's first anti-bullying officer in 1994.
 He told reporter Alan Hubbard of UK newspaper The Independent, "The then chief inspector of prisons, Sir David Ramsbottom, seemed to like what we were doing.
 I told him I had always wanted to be some kind of social reformer and it was he who suggested that I should aim to become a prison governor.
 I found there was a graduate scheme and managed to get on it – the first black candidate to do so, in September 1997".

 In 2006 Anderson became only the second black prison chief in the UK, taking charge of the Serco-run HM Prison Doncaster.
 Following his appointment he told the BBC, "I can say without a shadow of a doubt that boxing is responsible for me being here now.
 However, I was lucky, I joined a youth club where they had a boxing gym and I got involved in boxing.
 Instantly I found that it was something I could do, and do very well.
 It is quite ironic really, because when I was young people used to say 'you're going to end up in prison'.
 I don't think this is quite what they had in mind."
 Expanding on this theme, Anderson told Alan Hubbard of UK newspaper The Independent, "When I went to Doncaster as a probation officer, I always remember at one point there were six inmates that I used to knock around with.
 There were a couple of them whose parents used to say 'don't mix with that Anderson because you'll get yourself into trouble'.
 It was ironic, there we were, all in prison together, but of course I was the one with the set of keys.
 I just think that in life I made better decisions than the people who are inside.
 I could quite easily not have done.
 God knows what I would have done if I hadn't found boxing."